arduino/help-center-content/content/Store Support/Shipping/About-the-delivery-process.md

 #### Americas, Asia, and Oceania

-All orders addressed to Americas, Asia and Oceania are shipped from Arduino's US warehouse located in Lakewood (NJ).
+All orders addressed to Americas, Asia and Oceania are shipped from Arduino's US warehouse located in Lakewood, NJ (USA).
 Note that the warehouse is closed on the weekends.

 * Orders entered before 2 PM ET (GMT-5) Mon-Thu will be shipped on the same day.
 * Orders entered before 12 PM ET (GMT-5) Fri will be shipped on the same day.